typst-io/spigradle/docs/templates/template_spigot_plugin.md

 ### 3.x <- 2.x

+- The groupId has been changed from `kr.entree.spigradle` to `io.typst.spigradle`.
 - No more implicit repo/dep: need to declare repository(spigotmc)
-- No more @Plugin annotation: will be detected the main automatically
+- No more @Plugin annotation: the main class will be detected automatically.
-- The debug feature removed at this time
+- The debug feature is removed at this time
-- The groupId has been changed from kr.entree.spigradle to io.typst.spigradle.
+- The Gradle version must be 8.x or higher
-- The Gradle JVM version must be at least 17 or higher.
+- The Gradle JVM version must be 17 or higher.

 ![img.png](./../assets/idea-gradle-jvm.png)

-- The Gradle version must be 8.x or higher

 ### 2.x <- 1.x